phetsims/phet-info/checklists/code-review-checklist.md

   `{{PREFIX}}Preferences.ts`, for example KeplersLawsPreferences.ts.
 The initial value of each such preferences Property should be set via a query parameter from `{{PREFIX}}QueryParameters.js`.
 - [ ] Does `package.json` refer to any dependencies that are not used by the sim?
-- [ ] Does `package.json` include any config that was only needed for development?
+- [ ] Does `package.json`, `tsconfig.json`, or `eslint.config.mjs` include any config that was only needed for development?
 For example:
   * Lint rules turned off or made more graceful
   * Certain testing or simFeatures turned off with flags